Ahsan-Siddiqi/Firebase-TODO/README.md

 ## Description 📝

 Learn the fundamentals of Firebase through creating a to-do web application.
-This project will outline the steps required for setting up firebase, integrating its various services into your application, and deploying your website for the world to see!
+This project will outline the steps required for setting up Firebase, integrating its various services into your application, and deploying your website for the world to see!

 ## What you'll Learn 📚